aametwally/Analyze-Java-Apps/README.md

 ### Prerequisites
 * JDK 8 and JRE 8 to be installed on the machine.
 * SBT to be installed on the machine.
-* Understand IDE installed on the machine.
+* Understand® IDE installed on the machine.